gkevinb/blog/content/post/project-euler.md

             - arithmetic_series(15, n)
 ```

 So by using this message calculating multiples of 3 and 5 under any number can be done in constant time.
 With this solution both space and time complexity is kept to a mininum.
+By running this solution on **HackerRank** all test case pass, meaning this is the optimal solution for solving the problem.

+## Conclusion